santimariani/santimariani/README.md

 • 🇦🇷 I'm originally from Argentina (so, hablo español). <br>
 • 🏠 I live in Spartanburg and LOVE it! <br>
-• 🎭 I once performed in a children’s opera and had a BLAST doing it.
+• 🎭 I once performed in a children’s opera and had a BLAST doing it. <br>
 • 💵 Finance degree?
 Check.
 Nerdy charm?
-Double check.
+Double check. <br>
-• 🍷 I’ve sipped hot wine in Poland and touched Michelangelo's Pieta in Italy (fancy, right?).
+• 🍷 I’ve sipped hot wine in Poland and touched Michelangelo's Pieta in Italy (fancy, right?). <br>
-• 🍹 I’m a co-creator of the Spartanburg Cocktail Masters (and yes, it’s as cool as it sounds).
+• 🍹 I’m a co-creator of the Spartanburg Cocktail Masters (and yes, it’s as cool as it sounds). <br>
-• 🐄 Stardew Valley helped me through the 2020 lockdown — farming, but make it pixelated.
+• 🐄 Stardew Valley helped me through the 2020 lockdown — farming, but make it pixelated. <br>
-• 🥾 When not coding, you’ll find me hiking, avoiding sandy beaches, or watching Minecraft streams.
+• 🥾 When not coding, you’ll find me hiking, avoiding sandy beaches, or watching Minecraft streams. <br>
 • 🤓 Did I mention I’m a proud certified geek, nerd, and dork?
-'Cause, no cap, I essentially am.
+'Cause, no cap, I essentially am. <br>

 For more, see https://www.santimariani.com!